crowdsecurity/hub/collections/crowdsecurity/whm.md

 # In case your Dovecot logs into syslog
 # syslog will likely route mail logs to maillog
 ## put in /etc/crowdsec/acquis.d/dovecot.yaml
-## and comment out cpanel aqcuis default config in /etc/crowdsec/acquis.yaml
+## and comment out cpanel aqcuis default config in /etc/crowdsec/acquis.yaml if necessary
 ## depending on your OS the file might be /var/log/maillog or /var/log/mail.log
 filenames:
   - /var/log/maillog